leigupe/leigupe.github.io/_pages/about.md

 **We are seeking**
 - [Postdoc opening in power electronics for medical devices, open until filled](http://leigupe.github.io/files/UPenn_PostdocOpening_2025.pdf)
 - Highly motivated Ph.D. students to join in Fall 2026.
-If you're interested, please fill out the interest [form](https://forms.gle/Wfxs3ANPg6J6KdXM6).
+If you're interested, please apply directly to [ Penn ESE PhD program](https://gradadm.seas.upenn.edu/doctoral/ ).

 I expect to take on new graduate students in the near future.
 If you're interested in working with me at Penn, please apply to the [Penn Engineering graduate program](https://gradadm.seas.upenn.edu) and mention my name in your application.
 While I appreciate the interest, I receive many emails from prospective students and may not be able to respond to each one in detail.
 I usually take 1–2 new students per year and make decisions after reviewing the full pool of applicants in January.
 For master’s students, I recommend starting by taking my course ESE5800 or ESE6710.